Distributionally robust risk evaluation with a causality constraint and structural information: Conclusion

 \section{Conclusion}

 This work incorporates a causality constraint and structural information in distributionally robust risk evaluation.
-However, there are several open questions remain to be addressed.
+There are several open questions remain to be addressed.
 First, after approximating the dual problems of SCOT and COT with neural networks, these problems belong to the general non-convex non-concave minimax optimization, and convergence analysis is less understood.
-Second, it would be interesting to allow the DM to control the underlying processes, which may alter the uncertainty in distributions.
-Finally, the quantization method in \cite{backhoff2020estimating} suffers from the curse of dimensionality, which may be impractical for high-dimensional data.
+Second, the quantization method in \cite{backhoff2020estimating} suffers from the curse of dimensionality, which may be impractical for high-dimensional data.
 Future work could explore solutions to these problems.